-Fig. 3 - Ocean Explorer by University of Florida
+Fig. 3 - Ocean Explorer by Florida Atlantic University

 MARITIME SITUATIONAL AWARENESS.
 The scope of this project is to increase the ability of NATO to detect threats at sea by extracting useful information from a variety of data sources using automated techniques and advanced algorithms.
 The goal is towards an automated intelligent classification of the behaviours.